elifesciences/lens-s3/README.md

 Currently requires some manual steps:

-* Overwrite the ``dist`` folder contents with the ``dist`` from the lens release (the bundled files)
+* Overwrite the ``dist`` folder contents with the ``dist`` from the lens release (the bundled files).
+Lens releases are here [https://github.com/elifesciences/lens/releases]
-* Zip the ``dist`` folder contents, with version number, and add the zip file to the repo

 Note: eLife bot also contains lens template files that may require updating when a new lens version is deployed.
 These are used to generate directories named ``/xxxxx/`` automatically when new articles are published. ``LensArticlePublish`` workflows will need to be re-run for all articles using new templates.
+Lens template is in [https://github.com/elifesciences/elife-bot/tree/master/template].

 # Updating Lens Browser